Rubidium

 Key Applications

-The primary end-uses of Rubidium span multiple sectors, each contributing to its classification as a critical material.
+The primary end-uses of Rubidium span multiple sectors.
 The following applications represent the most significant sources of global demand:

-- GPS and telecommunications timing — Rubidium plays a vital role in gps and telecommunications timing, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+- GPS and telecommunications timing - Rubidium is valued in gps and telecommunications timing for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-- Specialty glass and ceramics — Rubidium plays a vital role in specialty glass and ceramics, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+- Specialty glass and ceramics - Rubidium is valued in specialty glass and ceramics for its unique physical and chemical properties that are difficult to replicate with alternative materials.

 Demand Outlook